Valdemar "Val" Chaves

-Well known for his uncanny ability to motivate and inspire others, Val Chaves is a graduate student at the University of Massachusetts Lowell (UML) who is currently pursuing an MBA with a concentration in IT.
+Well known for his uncanny ability to motivate and inspire others, Val Chaves recently graduated from the University of Massachusetts Lowell with an MBA in IT.
 From a background that consists of being half Portuguese and Vietnamese, Val was never fully exposed to the Asian American community before he started college.
-With a goal to learn more and become closer with his Asian roots, he quickly found himself involved with VSA during his freshman year as a general member and would end up volunteering in their annual Vietnamese New Year Celebration, Tet at Lowell.
+With a goal to learn and become closer with his Asian roots, he quickly found himself involved with VSA as a general member during his freshman year.
 As his love and passion for VSA kept growing, he joined the executive board before the start of his sophomore year hoping to be able to improve his favorite campus organization.
-During his time with UMass Lowell VSA he served as President, Vice President and Event Coordinator.
-Additionally he has served as the Marketing Director for VES-2 and is the current PR/Regional Representative for NEIVSA.
-Among his crowd, he’s known mostly for his one-of-a-kind personality, bizarre deep voice, and endless love for his favorite side dish of coleslaw.
+During his time with UMass Lowell VSA he served as President, Vice President, and Event Coordinator.
+For NEIVSA, he has served as the Marketing Director for VES-2, Executive Director for VES-3, Public Relations Chair, Regional Representative, and is now serving as the organization’s President.
+Among his crowd, he’s known mostly for his one-of-a-kind personality, unusual deep voice, and endless love for his favorite side dish of coleslaw.
 In his free time, he enjoys spending time with his friends and family, reading for fun, and consistently dreaming of an even better VSA.